 Home screen and interface

-The home screen of both browsers is user-friendly.
-Both come with the search bar and website shortcuts, but Opera also displays a customisable sidebar that shows some social media apps, music, and workspaces.
+Both come with the search bar and website shortcuts, but Opera also displays a customisable sidebar showing social media apps, music, and workspaces.

 The sidebar can be edited to suit your needs.
 The three tiny dots in the bottom-left allow editing workspaces and social media icons in the sidebar.

 Apart from that, both come with a screenshot tool.
-With Firefox, you can take a screenshot by pressing Ctrl+Shift+S or right-clicking on a space and then clicking on the “take a screenshot” option.
+In Firefox, you can take a screenshot by pressing Ctrl+Shift+S or right-clicking on a space and then clicking on the “take a screenshot” option.
 You can take a screenshot of a region, visible page, and even the whole page.
 It can be copied and downloaded as a png file.

 With Opera, the screenshot tool can be accessed with Ctrl+Shift+5, which allows selecting the area.
 The taken screenshot can be saved as an image and a PDF file.